andyholmes/gnome-shell-extension-mconnect/README.md

 [@Bajoja][Bajoja] and the [indicator-kdeconnect][kindicator] developers, for
 advice and code I frequently reference.

-Folks support is based on the Python shim for libgee written by [@hugosenari][hugosenari], who graciously donated his time helping out.
+Work-in-progress Folks support is based on a Python shim for libgee written by [@hugosenari][hugosenari], who has graciously donated his time by helping out.

 This extension includes icons from the [Numix][numix] project and Google's [Material Design][material] project.